wanprabu/wanprabu.github.io/_posts/2024-08-24-make-beamer-slides-in-obsidian.md

 `pandoc -t beamer presentation.md --slide-level 3 -H preamble.tex -o presentation.pdf`

-The sample output of above code is available here()
+The sample output of above code is available [here](files/slides-with-obsidian.pdf)

+Well, it is tiresome to make a clean and well built this markdown beamer slide template at the begining.
+But once everthing are prepared well on the table, the next workflow will much easier.

 References
 ======